argonne-lcrc/user-guides/docs/account-project-management/ssh.md

 Success.
 Logging you in...
 ```

-Assuming you have only configured one device, Select *1* and press Enter to choose your configured mobile device and *Accept* the Duo push on that mobile device.
+Assuming you have only configured one device, type in the number *1* and press Enter to choose your configured mobile device and *Accept* the Duo push on that mobile device.
 You should now be logged into the desired cluster.

 ### Simplifying Future Logins